Raphael40/Java-Course/02_setup/README.md

 ## Install a JDK

 There are multiple JDK versions available.
-In this course we are going to use JDK 17 because it is the most recent version with long term support (LTS).
-However JDK 21 is set to replace it soon.
-Since this is a beginners course most of the code we write should work on both.

-You can download a JDK for MacOS, Linux, and Windows [here](https://www.oracle.com/java/technologies/downloads/#java17).
-If you use WSL you may find it useful to install a JDK on both the Linux section and the windows section if you decide to use IntelliJ.

-If you have a package manager like Homebrew or Chocolatey you can also use them to easily install a JDK.
+It is recommended to choose an LTS version (Long Term Support).
+Both 17 and 21 are LTS versions and both are suitable for this course.
+I have chosen 21.

+To make things more confusing, there are also multiple distributions of each version.
+Popular ones include Oracle and Adoptium.
+Again, for this course it shouldn't really make a difference as the core features are the same.

+You can download the Adoptium JDK [here](https://adoptium.net/en-GB/).

+Or the Oracle JDK [here](https://www.oracle.com/java/technologies/downloads/#java21)

 To verify the installation type `java --version` into your terminal: